morse-simulator/morse/doc/morse/dev/testing.rst

 class, the :py:class:`morse.testing.testing.MorseTestCase` takes care of starting/closing MORSE and initializing it with a specified environment.

-This environment is defined by overloading the :py:meth:`morse.testing.testing.MorseTestCase.setUpEnv` with a description of the environment using the :doc:`Builder API <../user/builder>`.
+This environment is defined by overridding the :py:meth:`morse.testing.testing.MorseTestCase.setUpEnv` with a description of the environment using the :doc:`Builder API <../user/builder>`.
-Moreover, you can overload the :py:meth:`morse.testing.testing.MorseTestCase.setUpMw` and :py:meth:`morse.testing.testing.MorseTestCase.tearDownMw` if you want to create some specific environment before launching the Morse simulator, and to clean it
+Moreover, you can override the :py:meth:`morse.testing.testing.MorseTestCase.setUpMw` and :py:meth:`morse.testing.testing.MorseTestCase.tearDownMw` methods if you want to create some specific environment before launching the Morse simulator, and to clean up afterwards.

 Complete example
 ++++++++++++++++

-This example create a new scenario with two robots in an indoor environment, and then checks that MORSE `list_robots` control service actually returns both robots.
+This example creates a new scenario with two robots in an indoor environment, and then checks that the MORSE `list_robots` control service actually returns both robots.

 .. code-block:: python